Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Introduction

-\textbf{\textit{Introduction.---}} The observation of an excess of electron-antineutrino events in the Liquid Scintillator Neutrino Detector (LSND)~\cite{LSND:1996ubh,LSND:2001aii} in the mid-90s started a broad experimental program to confirm this signal.
-The simplest explanation of the excess is that it is due to the presence of a fourth neutrino, whose flavor state does not participate in the Standard Model weak interactions, and whose mass splitting is of order $\SI{1}\eV^2$.
-If this is the explanation of the LSND observation then we expect that correlated signals should be present at different baselines and energies but at a similar ratio of baseline-to-energy of approximately $\SI{1}\GeV/\si\km$.
+The observation of an excess of electron antineutrino events in the Liquid Scintillator Neutrino Detector (LSND)~\cite{LSND:1996ubh,LSND:2001aii} in the mid-1990s started a broad experimental program to confirm this signal.
+The simplest explanation of the excess is that it is due to the presence of a fourth neutrino, whose flavor state does not participate in the Standard Model weak interactions, and whose mass splitting is on the order of $\SI{1}\eV^2$.
+Given this as the explanation of the LSND observation, we then expect that correlated signals should be present at different baselines and energies but at a similar ratio of baseline-to-energy of approximately $\SI{1}\GeV/\si\km$.